Mesoamerican chronology: Cultural horizons of Mesoamerica

 Mesoamerican civilisation was a complex network of different cultures.
 As seen in the time-line below, these did not necessarily occur at the same time.
 The processes that gave rise to each of the cultural systems of Mesoamerica were very complex and not determined solely by the internal dynamics of each society.
 External as well as endogenous factors influenced their development.
 Among these factors, for example, were the relations between human groups and between humans and the environment, human migrations, and natural disasters.

 Historians and archaeologists divide pre-Hispanic Mesoamerican history into three periods.
 The Spanish conquest of the Aztec empire (1519–1521) marks the end of indigenous rule and the incorporation of indigenous peoples as subjects of the Spanish Empire for the 300 year colonial period.
 The postcolonial period began with Mexican independence in 1821 and continues to the present day.
 European conquest did not end the existence of Mesoamerica's indigenous peoples, but did subject them to new political regimes.
-In the chart below of prehispanic cultures, it is important to note that the dates mentioned are approximations, and that the transition from one period to another did not occur at the same time nor under the same circumstances in all societies.
+In the chart below of prehispanic cultures, the dates mentioned are approximations, and that the transition from one period to another did not occur at the same time nor under the same circumstances in all societies.

 Timeline of pre-Hispanic Mesoamerica

 Preclassic Era

 The Preclassic period ran from 2500 BCE to 200 CE.
 Its beginnings are marked by the development of the first ceramic traditions in the West, specifically at sites such as Matanchén, Nayarit, and Puerto Marqués, in Guerrero.
 Some authors hold that the early development of pottery in this area is related to the ties between South America and the coastal peoples of Mexico.
 The advent of ceramics is taken as an indicator of a sedentary society, and it signals the divergence of Mesoamerica from the hunter-gatherer societies in the desert to the north.

 The Preclassic Era (also known as the Formative Period) is divided into three phases: the Early (2500–1200 BCE), Middle (1500–600 BCE), and Late (600 BCE – 200 CE).
-During the first phase, the manufacture of ceramics was widespread across the entire region, the cultivation of maize and other vegetables became well-established, and society started to become socially stratified in a process that concluded with the appearance of the first hierarchical societies along the coast of the Gulf of Mexico.
+During the first phase, the manufacture of ceramics was widespread across the entire region, the cultivation of maize and vegetables became well-established, and society started to become socially stratified in a process that concluded with the appearance of the first hierarchical societies along the coast of the Gulf of Mexico.
 In the early Preclassic period, the Capacha culture acted as a driving force in the process of civilizing Mesoamerica, and its pottery spread widely across the region.